realrate/Causing/README.md

 are asymptotically correct, but in small samples they suffer from the effects being biased in the case of regularization.

+- In this example regularization is required to obtain a well-posed optimization problem with a positive-definite Hessian.
+The optimal regularization parameter minimizing out-of-sample sum of squared errors was automatically chosen as 0.001545.

 - The t-values with respect to zero should be _larger_ than two in absolute value, indicating that the specified model structure indeed yields significant effects.